Primary Navigation Mobile

 Mazda MX-5 Mk 3 photographed with Pentax DSLR

-Most mobile phones use a wide angle – try to avoid going too close to fill the frame as the car will look curved.
+Most mobile phones have a wide field of view thanks to using a wide-angle lens – try to avoid going too close to fill the frame as the car will look curved.
 Compare the Mazda MX-5 above with the same car below.

 13